Pattern formation in a coupled driven diffusive system: Field-based Lattice Model

-These steps are iterated to generate the evolution of the system.
+These steps are iterated to generate the evolution.
 We emphasize that $\Delta\rho_{A,B}(\mathbf{s})\leq h(\mathbf{s}')$, so that it is impossible for a site to be \textquotedblleft overfilled\textquotedblright.
-As usual, a Monte Carlo Step (MCS) is defined as $2L^{2}$ iterations, so that, on average, each species at each site is given one attempt to move some of its contents.
+As usual, a Monte Carlo Step (MCS) is defined as $2L^{2}$ iterations, so that, on average, each species at each site is given one attempt to transfer some of its contents.